Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 • 1 inch cinnamon

-• 2 small tejpatta or 1 medium to large tejpatta (Indian bay leaf)
+• 2 tejpatta small or 1 medium to large tejpatta (Indian bay leaf)

-• 2 single strands of mace
+• 2 single thin, strands of mace

-• 3 tablespoon chopped coriander leaves (cilantro)
+• 3 tablespoon coriander leaves – chopped (cilantro)

 • 4 to 5 drops lemon juice – optional